BatteryDataAlliance/pymacnet/README.md

 As it exists now, `pymacnet` only implements a fraction of the messages supported by MacNet.
 Further work can be done to expand `pymacnet` to include more of the messages detailed in the MacNet documentation `docs/macnet_from_maccor_help.pdf`.

 User are encourage to contribute...
+ADD CONTRIBUTION GUIDELINES

 ## <a name="Testing"></a>Testing